cody5445/TestRepo/README.md

 # TestRepo
-“GitHub testing lab for CSC 305 by Cody Byrd
+GitHub testing lab for CSC 305 by Cody Byrd

+Beware the wrath of the hungry emu